 - 1. All contracts and agreements will contain equal opportunity provisions, as appropriate. - 2.
 A mailing list consisting of community groups and publications serving protected group persons will be maintained and utilized to inform such entities of agency activities and employment/position opportunities. - 3.
 All public relations and promotional materials will be reviewed for equal opportunity content and contain statements identifying the agency as an equal opportunity employer.
 In addition, the agency's commitment will be communicated in newsletters, publications, and other appropriate published materials.

-Internal Discrimination Complaint Procedure
+Discrimination/Harassment Complaint Procedure

-The Management Planning Team of the Minnesota Higher Education Services Office seeks to maintain a working environment free from discrimination, discriminatory harassment or hostility; and where open, honest communication is encouraged.
+The Management Planning Team [MPT] seeks to maintain a working environment free from discrimination, discriminatory harassment or hostility; and where open, honest communication is encouraged.